 To mute the background colors and make the image all about the subject, Michael changed it to black and white.
 We don’t even remember what the original color version looks like at this point.
 It's like a painting, once created, it cannot be redone differently.

 Where hasn’t Catherine been published.
-The latest has to be the PhotoED feature online and in print – you can find it here.
+The latest has to be the PhotoED feature online and in print.

 Location: Montreal, Quebec, Canada.